Chest Wall Disorder: Pectus Carinatum

 How Is Pectus Carinatum Diagnosed?

-Health care providers diagnose pectus carinatum based on an exam and a child's .
+Health care providers diagnose pectus carinatum based on an exam.
 If needed, they might also order tests such as:

 - chest X-ray to check the severity of the condition